CustomTypeOne/LoopPatches/README.md

 ***
-## LoopPatches for Loop-dev might stop working as commits are merged into Loop-dev.
+## LoopPatches main branch updated 15-Dec-2022

-The LoopPatches code in this branch is **NOT** tested with every update of the Loop dev branch tree.
-Use this branch of LoopPatches at your own risk.
+The LoopPatches code in this branch have been lightly tested, but you use them at your own risk.

+* Tested with Loop Dev version: 15 Dec 2022, commit 290211f
+* Tested using mg/dL

 ### Loop-dev vs LoopPatches Branch Status

 The LoopPatches found in the **main** branch of LoopPatches can be applied to the Loop-dev version built using the **BuildLoopFixedDev** script.

-User who are updating their version of Loop-dev independent of the script may have more recent commits in the LoopWorkspace dev tree.

-* Those users may find the dev branch of LoopPatches useful
-* Use this branch at your own risk
+* Before an update is added to **BuildLoopFixedDev** script
-* This branch is not tested with every commit made to Loop-dev
+    * LoopPatches main branch is tested to make sure patches can be applied

-You probably want to try the dev branch of LoopPatches if your Loop-dev code was downloaded or updated on or after:

-* 27 Nov 2022, commit d8205fe
+    * As long as the patches apply, no change is required to LoopPatches main branch
+* On 27-Nov-2022, the patches required modification
+    * The older version is saved in the branch named: dev-f245588
+    * If LoopWorkspace commit is f245588 or older, that branch can be used
+    * In the interim, branch dev could be used with newer commits until both the build script and LoopPatches were ready for update
+* As of 15-Dec-2022, the main branch of LoopPatches and **BuildLoopFixedDev** script were updated at the same time

 ## **Table of Contents**